bryates/climateboost/README.md

 ## Business Problem
 How can accurate temperature forecasting improve energy demand planning and climate risk mitigation strategies for utility companies or government agencies?
+Stakeholders such as utility companies, grid operators, and climate policy analysts can use these forecasts to inform operational and strategic decisions.

 ## Methodology
 1. Performed **exploratory data analysis** (EDA) on a word-wide temperature data set.